The dojo door swung wide as the dark eyed stranger entered. With him was a companion, who, mirroring the

-"Last...the last option would be for you to simply leave, and not ever return to this place...for I assure you...you are no longer welcome."
+"Last?
+The last option would be for you to simply leave, and not ever return to this place, for I assure you, you are no longer welcome here."

-"I don't like you," Talgos growled, "We'll meet again..."
-Outside in the cool distance, sirens howled close by.
-To
+"I don't like you," Talgos growled, "We'll meet again...," the threat all too obvious, yet not unexpected.
+Its what bullies do.
+Outside in the cool distance, nearing sirens howled.
+To me it

-me it was like the spring breeze blowing after a storm, and came through the open door like a floating mantra.
+was like the spring breeze blowing after a storm, and came through the open door like a welcome mantra.
 I knew they probably had nothing to do with what was happening at the

 Blake smiled and responded, "I'm just going to have to think this through."